 What are the easiest aquarium plants to grow?

-If you are looking for some easy freshwater plants, you usually want to look for ones that don’t require much maintenance or pruning, ones that are resilient to various water conditions, and don’t require much additives like fertilizer, CO2, or specialized lighting.
+If you are looking for some easy to care for freshwater plants, you usually want to look for ones that don’t require much maintenance or pruning, ones that are resilient to various water conditions, and don’t require much additives like fertilizer, CO2, or specialized lighting.

-Some of the easiest to maintain and most resilient aquarium plants include;
+Some of the easy to grow, maintain and most resilient live aquarium plants include;

 - water wisteria.